-Contact ASAA prior to the event for approval

-May play before the game begins.
+Contact ASAA prior to the event for approval and details of the specific event May play before the game begins.
 May play at halftime after any performances.
 May play between periods and during time-outs as long as it does not interfere with coaches ability to communicate with players.
 May play at the end of the contest.

-May not play during live action
+May not play during live action.